Skip to main content

 Before Winter Closure, You Need To Do the Following

-• Turn off and unplug room lights, computers, alarm clocks, timers, televisions, power strips cords, etc., (but please do not unplug your refrigerator).
+• Turn off and unplug: room lights, computers, alarm clocks, timers, televisions, power strips, etc. Please do not unplug your refrigerator.

-• Take any medicine, important documents, valuables, with you, and secure your bicycle.
+• Take with you: any medicine, important documents, and valuables.
+Also be sure to secure your bicycle.

 • Pick up your mail.

-Every room will be inspected by Hall Staff after closing to ensure compliance with check-out procedures.
+Every room will be inspected by residential staff after closing to ensure compliance with check-out procedures.

 What if I need a place to stay during winter break?

-If you think you will need to find housing over winter break, we suggest that you look into options as soon as possible, if you haven’t already done so.
-We know that finding housing can be stressful and we want to make sure you know about campus resources and people who may be able to help.
-The Basic Needs Center, in collaboration with the Student Advocate’s Office, has created the Resources for Winter Break Housing Applicants guide, which includes a list of temporary housing options, emergency food resources, Basic Needs Center support, and more.
+If you think you will need to find housing over winter break, we suggest that you look into options as soon as possible if you haven’t already done so.
+We know that finding housing can be stressful, and we want to ensure you know about campus resources and people who can help.

-The Emergency Winter Break Housing program is a campus program that provides emergency housing for current campus housing residents who have very limited financial resources and who have no other housing options during the winter break.
+The Emergency Winter Break Housing program is a campus program that provides emergency housing for current campus housing residents with very limited financial resources and no other housing options during the winter break.
 Students who participate in this program will be provided with accommodations at a nearby hotel for the duration of winter break.
-The hotel room will likely include daily breakfast, a kitchenette, wifi, and access to a pay-for-use laundry facility.
+The hotel room will likely include daily breakfast, a kitchenette, Wi-Fi, and access to a pay-for-use laundry facility.
 Space is currently limited to only 20 rooms, so be sure to explore other options (such as those listed in the resource guide) as well.

-To qualify for the program, you must meet the following criteria:
+To qualify for the emergency housing program, you must meet all of the following criteria:

-• Current residence hall residents who will continue living in their residence hall for the spring semester (not intended for re-enrollment or graduating students); and
+• Be a current residence hall resident who will continue living in the residence hall for the spring semester; (the program is not intended for re-enrollment or graduating students.)

 • Have very limited financial resources and no other options for winter break housing